sergiicodes/FanPerformance-LabReport/README.md

 ## Abstract

 The experiment aims to evaluate the performance of a fan by measuring various parameters like head, airflow, and power in Watts.
 The fan's performance was observed at different speeds, measured in hertz (Hz) and revolutions per minute (RPM).
-The study found that as the fan speed increased, the airflow also increased, leading to various changes in other parameters like heat and power.
+The study observed an increase in airflow with the increase in fan speed, which influenced other parameters such as heat and power.

 ---